-What Can a Handyman Do in Meridian, Idaho?
+What Can a Handyman Do Without a License in Meridian, Idaho?

 Meridian is in Ada County, Idaho.
 Idaho does not have a single statewide “general contractor license,” but most construction contractors must register with the Idaho Contractors Board (and carry required insurance), and separate state licenses are required for regulated trades like electrical and plumbing.
 A true “handyman exemption” is limited: even small jobs can trigger contractor registration and/or permits, and trade licensing rules still apply to electrical, plumbing, and HVAC work.